anesthetice/Beaulieu-Automation/README.md

 ```

 ### `main.ba`
-The most important file, it should currently by default look something like this
+The most important file, it should currently by default look something like this:
 ```
 // Resolution of the primary monitor for which this script was created
 // DO NOT MODIFY